Pre Engagement Preparation

 Men, cut your hair 2-5 days before the portrait session.
 Cut to the length you want it to be in the photos.
 Neckline should be neatly shaped and clean.

 Teeth clean and flossed.
-If you want to you can whiten/bleach your teeth a couple weeks prior.
+Optional whitening a couple weeks prior.

 Factor traffic and rush hour into your travel.
 Check your gas tank in advance before your commute.